 Active participation in the academic and clinical experiences indicates the student's understanding and mastery of professional responsibilities.
+Students should always prioritize attending didactic classes and clinical rotations.
 When it is necessary for students to be absent from required program activities (academic or clinical), students must approach such absences with the same standard of professional responsibility required of practicing healthcare providers; professional responsibility extends to one's client's/patients and members of one's healthcare team.
 Extracurricular activities should not interfere with didactic or clinical obligations.
-If there are obligations that may impact clinical experiences they should be discussed with the Coordinator of Clinical Education (CEC) four weeks before any conflict.
-Students at all times should prioritize attending didactic and clinical rotations.
+If there are obligations that may impact clinical experiences they should be discussed with the Clinical Education Coordinator (CEC) four weeks before any conflict.

 Attendance in classes, lectures, laboratory and hands on experience is expected.
 If a student is unable to attend, they must communicate with the course instructor regarding the ability to obtain or make up missed material and experiences.
 Not all experiences are able to be made up.
 Please see course syllabi for course specific requirements.
+Excessive absences and/or tardiness will result in a professionalism contract.